endoflife-date/endoflife.date/products/redis.md

 - The previous minor version of the latest stable release.
 - The previous stable major release.

-[Security Overview](https://github.com/redis/redis/security) with the actual list of supported versions and advisiories.
+[Security Overview](https://github.com/redis/redis/security) with the actual list of supported versions and advisories.